-Throughout the life of King's Church, there have been regular weekends away, either with the Newfrontiers churches in Auckland or Wellington, or without.
+Throughout the life of King's Church, there have been regular weekends away, either with the other Newfrontiers churches or without.
 These are exciting times of worship, teaching and fun with friends.
 These weekends have built King's together more and more and have led to exciting encounters with God in a really relaxed environment.

 King's Church Weekend at Wainui - November 2006

 In April 2008, when Madras Street reached its maximum capacity, King's moved into a Salvation Army property in Cranford Street, just 2 kms from the city centre - the Cranford Centre.
 The Centre was an excellent facility, with room for growth and King's took opportunities to be engaged with the community, including a Saturday Market Cafe, Musical Tots, Cranford's Got Talent, art exhibitions, as well as the hall being used for many community functions.
 The building was alive with activity almost every single day.
 Sadly, on 4th September 2010 the Centre was seriously damaged in the magnitude 7.1 Canterbury Eathquake.
 The damage made the facilities unusable, forcing King's to relocate immediately.